 The university has refused to comment further on the Mifsud story, declaring that they had “nothing to add” to their previous statement confirming his then-employment in October 2017.

-His staff webpage has since been deleted from Stirling’s website, however screenshots of the profile still exist.
+His staff webpage has since been deleted from Stirling’s website.

 Brig Newspaper has approached the University of Stirling for comment.